aws-samples/amazon-documentdb-samples/samples/iam_role_sample_code/README.md

     }
 );
 ```
-Execute the ''show users``` command in mongoshell and confirm that the IAM Role has been linked to a user.
+Execute the ```show users``` command in mongoshell and confirm that the IAM Role has been linked to a user.

 ![show_users](files/show_users.jpg)

 Execute the Python script **test_iam_role_docdb.py**.
 ```
 python test_iam_role_docdb.py --docdb-uri 'mongodb://<<DocDBEndpoint_Output>>:27017/?tls=true&tlsCAFile=global-bundle.pem&replicaSet=rs0&readPreference=secondaryPreferred&retryWrites=false&authSource=%24external&authMechanism=MONGODB-AWS'

 ```
 This script connects to the Amazon DocumentDB cluster with the IAM Role assumed by the EC2 instance we are running it from.
 The driver knows that it should authenticate using IAM credentials instead of native user credentials through a combination of the following three factors: